Ryan7259/denon-plex-webui/README.md

 # Denon Plex Web UI

 An easy to use app to browse for local Plex music and stream it to a HEOS device like a Denon AV receiver/player.
 It is built with React/Rust/Tauri and uses IPC sockets to handle communication with the Denon device's HEOS API.
-I chose to port it to Tauri to both gain more experience with Rust and because WebView2 has a lower memory usage compared to Electron.
+I chose to port it to Tauri to both gain more experience with Rust and because WebView2 has lower memory usage compared to Electron.

 ## Features:
 - Searching and connecting to a HEOS device